The Microbrewed Beer of the Month Club Review + Coupon – October 2017

 The Microbrewed Beer of the Month Club is a subscription from monthlyclubs.com that includes 12-12oz. craft beers from two different U.S. microbreweries.
 Monthlyclubs.com also offers The International Wine, The Premium Cigar, The Gourmet Cheese, The Gourmet Chocolate, and The Fresh Cut Flowers monthly clubs.

 Within The Microbrewed Beer of the Month Club, subscribers can also choose between 5 options: The U.S. Microbrewed Beer Club, The U.S. and International Variety Beer Club, The Hops-Head Beer Club, The International Beer Club, and the Rare Beer Club.
+This month’s flyer recommends each club as a holiday gift giving idea!

 My Subscription Addiction paid for this box.
 (Check out our review process post to learn more about how we review boxes.)